icc-canoo/handbook/docs/benefits-and-perks.md

 You can use these days for personal reasons too.
 As was just said, you don't need to provide a reason.
 Just be reasonable and honest.
 Abusing the honour system may result in disciplinary measures.

 [SALIMAH TO DOUBLE CHECK] If you're out sick for 3 days, your manager can ask you for a doctor's note.
-If you're out more than 5 days, you transition to personal leave, which may be covered by medical insurance and/or EI in some cases.
+If you're out more than 5 days, you transition to unpaid leave, which may be covered by our benefits plan and/or EI.

 If you have a medical condition you know will take you away from work regularly, please work with your manager for accommodations.